ISO 45001:2018

 Current Version

-Published for the first time in 2018, ISO 45001 was created to provide a more comprehensive and globally recognized standard for occupational health and safety management.
+Published for the first time in 2018, ISO 45001 was created to provide a more comprehensive and globally recognised standard for occupational health and safety management.
 Prior to its creation, different countries had their own standards and regulations for OH&S management, which made it difficult for organisations operating across borders to ensure compliance with all the relevant requirements.